AaronCCWong/Show-Attend-and-Tell/README.md

 ## To Train

 This was written in python3 so may not work for python2.
-Download the COOC dataset training and validation images.
+Download the COCO dataset training and validation images.
 Put them in `data/coco/imgs/train2014` and `data/coco/imgs/val2014` respectively.

 Run the preprocessing to create the needed JSON files: